jeremy-steinberg/TPR-game/README.md

 ## Features

 - Display of images and playback of audio files for Hebrew verbs
-- Random selection of verbs with customizable display time
+- Random selection of verbs with customizable display time and repetitions
-- Option to replay audio
+- Colour coded according to the binyan (PAAL - blue, PIEL - red, HIFIL - green, HITPAEL - orange, HUFAL - pink, PUAL - brown, NIFAL - purple)
 - Menu options for changing settings, including display time and repeat count
 - Easy-to-use graphical interface built with Tkinter